Government Health Policy and the Trump Nominees

 We sort of know all the things that we should do, and yet I think part of our biology drives us to not do them, if I can put it that way, right?

-One out of every four Californians who was admitted to the hospital for any reason whatsoever, nothing to do with weight or anything, but any reason that has a blood test, one in four is diabetic and that has excessive blood sugar.
+one out of every four Californians who is admitted to the hospital for any reason whatsoever, nothing to do with weight or anything, but any reason that has a blood test, one in four is diabetic and that has excessive blood sugar.

 70%.